OWASP/AppSecTLV2019/telaviv/travel.md

 ### Accommodation

 Target Conferences is the official travel agent for the Conference and are offering special reduced rates for accommodation at the conference venue and neighboring hotels.
-Please see [hotels](hotels) to view the hotel options and to reserve your room.

 ### Tours

 Target Conferences is offering special pre and post conference tours.
 Optional, tailor-made, private car tours can be arranged upon request.
-Please see [Tours of Israel](tours) for further information.

 ## Letter of Invitation